 Not Your Grandmother’s Vintage Wallpapers

-For some, the idea of vintage wallpaper conjures up the image of an unsightly 70’s print about to be demo-ed out on an HGTV show.
-You’ll want to go ahead and shelve that notion now, because this 119 year old studio is not making your grandmother’s wallpapers.
+For some, the idea of vintage wallpaper conjures up the image of an unsightly 70’s print being demo-ed out on an HGTV show.
+You’ll want to go ahead and shelve that notion, because this 120 year company Gracie wallpaper, is not making your grandmother’s stuffy decor.

 Handpainted Wallpaper In The New World

 Gracie was founded by Mr. Charles R. Gracie in 1898, in New York City.
-He began by selling custom lamps and unique home furnishings, and by the 1920s he’d expanded the business to include Chinese and Japanese furniture, screens and porcelain.
-When a friend in the textile trade presented him with a roll of ornate handpainted wallpaper, he knew he’d seen something truly exceptional.
+He began selling custom lamps and unique home furnishings, and by the 1920s, expanded the business to include Chinese and Japanese furniture, screens and porcelain.
+When a friend in the textile trade presented him with a roll of ornate hand-painted wallpaper, he knew he’d seen something truly exceptional.

 “From the age of two, I knew I wanted to be involved” Jennifer says of her family business.
 She recalled with warmth the days spent as a child on antiquing trips with her parents, and of the disappointment she’d feel if a sign was posted requesting children wait outside.
 She knew she wasn’t like those other kids who were probably bribed to come along: Jennifer was in on the mission.